 Naspers has spent the past 20 years trying to diversify themselves.
 But no one knows the double edged sword of success like they do.
 The very success that put them where they are today, is the very thing that is holding them back.
 The world’s most interesting – and underrated – internet investor in the world, that almost no one has heard of.

-Disclaimer: This should not be considered investment advice, and I do not hold any stock positions in Naspers, Prosus, or Tencent.
+Disclaimer: This should not be considered investment advice, and at time of writing I do not hold any stock positions in Naspers, Prosus, or Tencent.

 Please consider signing up to my very occasional newsletter that includes recommendations and articles like the one you just read.
 Click here to do that in a GDPR compliant manner.